Peter Jan Beckx

-Peter Jan Beckx, SJ (also Pieter Jan Beckx, in French Pierre Jean Beckx; 8 February 1795 – 4 March 1887) born in Zichem (Belgium) and died in Rome, was a Belgian Jesuit priest, elected the twenty-second Superior-General of the Society of Jesus in 1853.
+Peter Jan Beckx, SJ (also Pieter Jan Beckx, in French Pierre Jean Beckx; 8 February 1795 – 4 March 1887) was a Belgian Jesuit priest, elected the twenty-second Superior-General of the Society of Jesus in 1853.

-Early Years and Formation
+Early life and education

-Beckx was born — two months after the death of his father — in a very poor family.
+Beckx was born in Zichem, Belgium, two months after the death of his father, in a very poor family.
 Another brother and sister died before he was one year old.
 With the help of benefactors he did his schooling in Testelt and then the municipal school of Aarschot.
-In 1815 he entered the seminary of Mechelen in order to follow the course of studies leading to the priesthood.
+In 1815, he entered the Major Seminary, Mechelen in order to follow the course of studies leading to the priesthood.
 Ordained priest in Mechelen (6 March 1819) he was appointed in Uccle, a parish in the neighbourhood of Brussels (now part of the city).
 Eight months later, he resigned and entered the Society of Jesus at Hildesheim, Hanover.
-After the usual novitiate formation time he completed his Theological and Biblical studies (1823–26) in Germany.
+After the usual novitiate formation time, he completed his Theological and Biblical studies (1823–26) in Germany.
 He was soon able to preach, hear confessions, and give retreats in the German language.